Bumblebee-Project/Bumblebee/README.markdown

     make install DESTDIR=$pkgdir

 Example initscripts are available in the `scripts/` directory.
-Currently, Upstart, SystemD and SysV initscripts are available
+Currently, Upstart, systemd and Sys V initscripts are available.
+If you are going to use the proprietary nvidia driver, you may have to install the `conf/99-remove-nvidia-dev.rules` file to prevent the nvidia card from waking up under certain circumstances.

 Usage
 ------